kestra-io/docs/docs/developer-guide/inputs/README.md

 Must be a valid full [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) duration from a text string such as `PT5M6S`.

 ### `FILE`

+Must be a file sent as `Content-Type: multipart/form-data` with `Content-Disposition: form-data; name="files"; filename="my-file"`, where `my-file` is the name of the input.

-Must be a file sent with `multipart/form-data`.
-All the files are automatically uploaded to `Storage` and are available for further tasks.
-The return will be a fully qualified url with the form `kestra:///.../.../`.
-Kestra is able to handle this url and this input can be passed as is to tasks.
+All the files are automatically uploaded to [internal storage](../../architecture#storage) and are available for further tasks.
+The response will contain a fully qualified URL with the form `kestra:///.../.../`.
+Kestra is able to handle this URL and this input can be passed as is to tasks.

 ### `JSON`
 Must be a valid JSON as string and will be converted to typed form.